Stanko/bard/README.md

-# B.A.R.D.
+# BARD

-Glitchy B.A.R.D. is an experiment in robot poetry for [Creative Coding Amsterdam](https://cca.codes) poetry afternoon.
+Glitchy BARD is an experiment in robot poetry for [Creative Coding Amsterdam](https://cca.codes) poetry afternoon.

 Code is a rough state at the moment.
 I was experimenting a lot so everything is scattered around.
 If I ever clean it up, I'll write a proper README.